raganwald/braythwayt.com/_posts/2013-03-24-the-nightmare.md

 *I wake up, and as the piss roars into the toilet, I think:*

-"Well, it could have been worse.
-I might have dreamt I was a woman in tech."
+"It could have been worse.
+I might have been a woman in tech."